-For the three months ended March 31, 2015, diluted earnings from the electric segment increased by \$0.01 to \$0.03 per share as compared to the same period in 2014 due primarily to an increase in the electric gross margin and an overall decrease in operating expenses.
-The electric gross margin increased due, in large part, to a change in the monthly allocation of the annual base revenue requirement as stipulated in the CPUC's November 2014 final decision on BVES's general rate case.
-Differences in the 2015 versus 2014 monthly revenue spread will reverse during the year.
-Depreciation expense decreased due to lower depreciation composite rates approved by the CPUC in the electric general rate case in November 2014; however, most of this decrease was also reflected in a lower revenue requirement resulting in no impact on operating income.
-There was also a decrease in legal and maintenance expenses.
+For the three months ended June 30, 2015, diluted earnings from the electric segment decreased by \$0.01 per share as compared to the same period in 2014 primarily due to a decrease in the electric gross margin.
+The decrease in the electric gross margin resulted from a change in the monthly allocation of the annual adopted base revenues approved by the CPUC in November 2014 in connection with the electric rate case.
+Differences in the monthly revenue spread for 2015 versus 2014 are expected to reverse during the year.